Real Music & Real Estate . . .

 A couple decades ago, I took some Katz Yinglish (Yiddish-English) lyrics to a Workmen’s Circle meeting for translation.
 The translators – generally elderly Yiddishist purists — considered Katz shund (literary trash).
 Songs like “K’nock Around the Clock” and “Nudnik the Flying Shisl” (Pest the Flying Saucer) were beyond the pale.

 I once lectured on Katz at the International Association of Yiddish Clubs convention in Cleveland (2007), and I met two musicians who had worked with him: cantor Hale Porter and singer Tanja Solnik.
 They had appeared with Katz in Hello Solly, a 1960s off-Broadway show.
 I asked them what Mickey had been like because I couldn’t tell from the autobio.
 I didn’t get a good answer from Tanja because she had been only 8 when she performed with Katz.
 She had been “Little Tanja.”
 Hale Porter didn’t say much memorable either.
-But it was interesting — at least for me — to simply meet people who had gigged with Mickele.
+But it was interesting — at least for me — to simply meet people who had giggled with Mickele.

 Myron “Mickey” Katz (1909 – 1985): Clevelander, clarinetist, comedian.